BlessedMicaiah/For_Telegram/README.md

 # Telegram OpenAI Bot

-A Telegram bot that uses OpenAI's GPT models via LangChain to respond to user messages.
+A Telegram bot that uses OpenAI's GPT models to respond to user messages.

 ## Setup